LLM-as-a-judge validity in physics assessment depends more on the task than the model: Introduction

-We address two research questions: \begin{enumerate} \item How do LLM marking errors and discriminative validity compare across structured questions, essays, and scientific plots?
-By discriminative validity we mean the degree to which the marking system correctly rank-orders responses. \item To what extent does the informational structure of the marking prompt - specifically, the presence or absence of a model solution, a false solution, or anchored exemplars - alter both absolute accuracy and rank-ordering validity within each task type? \end{enumerate}
+We address two research questions: \begin{enumerate} \item How do LLM marking errors and rank-order agreement with human markers compare across structured questions, essays, and scientific plots?
+By rank-order agreement we mean the degree to which the marking system places responses in the same quality order as human markers - the property required whenever marks are used to rank, grade, or determine progression. \item Within each task type, how does the informational structure of the marking prompt - the presence or absence of a model solution, a false solution, or anchored exemplars - alter both absolute accuracy and rank-order agreement? \end{enumerate}

 The first setting comprises 771 exam questions from Durham University (2018--2022) across ten modules ranging from foundational physics to advanced condensed matter and theoretical astrophysics.
 Under institutional constraints, solutions are not distributed alongside this data, forcing any automated system to operate blind.
 This mirrors the likely deployment setting in many departments where question security prevents releasing schemes, making ``blind'' automated marking the realistic baseline rather than an artificial handicap.
 Prior work in physics education research also shows that human graders often evaluate solutions based on visible reasoning and domain knowledge rather than strict rubric matching, especially across different instructional contexts~\cite{marshman2017contrasting_grading_approaches}.